 Savannah Technical College Announces New Avionics Training

 SAVANNAH, GA – Beginning this summer, students seeking specialized careers in aviation will have a new option.
 Working with Gulfstream Aerospace Corporation and other industry leaders, Savannah Technical College announced the development of two new avionics certificates as part of their technical training curriculum, to begin May 2019.
-The new certificates were approved by the Technical College System of Georgia last week.
+The new certificates were approved by the Technical College System of Georgia this week.

 This curriculum is new for the state of Georgia.
 “We are proud to be on the cutting-edge of developing new instructional programs like this,” said STC President Dr. Kathy S. Love.
 “We would not have been able to do so without working so closely with Gulfstream.
 They collaborated with us to create curriculum and helped us identify critical training equipment.
 Gulfstream is an exemplary business partner committed to investing in workforce development and career readiness.”